pharaox/artifact_trade/README.md

 ## Compatibility

 The current version is compatible with CK3 1.11 (and CK3 1.10).
-If you are still on 1.9, download version 0.6.0 from [Paradox Forums](https://forum.paradoxplaza.com/forum/attachments/search_and_trade_artifacts-0-6-0-zip.1019590/).

-This mod is compatible with all other mods, including total conversion mods such as AGOT and EK2, except for those few mods that modify the **Inventory** window.
-Put it after all other mods in the load order.
-In case of a conflict with another important mod, put it before that mod - you will lose the new **Inventory** window buttons as a result but other features should work as expected.
+This mod is compatible with all other mods, including total conversion mods such as AGOT and EK2, except for those few mods that modify the **Inventory** window or the **Destroy Artifact** interaction.
+If you use such mods, put this mod before them in the load order - you may lose the new **Inventory** window buttons or the **Destroy Artifact** improvements as a result, but everything else should work as expected.
+The new buttons are also available in the **Artifact Finder** window, so losing them in the **Inventory** window is no big deal.

+This mod also supports changing its game rules mid-game with the [Gamerule Gadget](https://steamcommunity.com/sharedfiles/filedetails/?id=2826829936) mod.

+I strongly recommend using also the [Unofficial Patch](https://steamcommunity.com/sharedfiles/filedetails/?id=2871648329) mod as it fixes many vanilla artifact issues.
+Put this mod after Unofficial Patch in the load order.

+## Localization

+This mod is currently available in English and uses the original English text as a placeholder for all other languages.
+Translations for other languages are available as separate mods, see [Links](#links).

 ## Searching for Artifacts